dewitt4/Cloud-Custodain/tools/c7n_mailer/README.md

 The mailer supports an Azure Storage Queue transport and SendGrid delivery on Azure.
 Configuration for this scenario requires only minor changes from AWS deployments.

-You will need to grant `Queue Data Contributor` role on the Queue for the identity mailer is running under.
+You will need to grant `Storage Queue Data Contributor` role on the Queue for the identity mailer is running under.

 The notify action in your policy will reflect transport type `asq` with the URL